7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

 ###Recommended AI Tasks###
 -------------------
 The following AI tasks were used in testing well rounded NPCs.
-It is recommended taht you start off with this AI Tasks, and then customize as needed.
+It is recommended that you start off with this AI Task list, and then customize as needed.

 ~~~~~~~~~~~~~~~~{.xml}
 <property name="AITask-1" value="BreakBlock"/>